danieleln/chroma-sync/README.md

 means a mixture of 70% `FG` and 30% `BG`.
 Any of the basic colors can be used to generate a composite color.

-Composite colors are particularly useful when dealing with both light and dark themes.
+Composite colors are particularly useful to make template compatible with both light and dark palettes.
 As an example, the color `{WHT}` has a good contrast on dark themes, but a poor contrast in light themes.
 On the other hand, the color `{FG:70:BG}` works regardless of the theme.